 1. Arrive in Nara

-This itinerary starts with arriving in the beautiful city of Nara.
+This one day itinerary starts with arriving in the beautiful city of Nara.
 Whether you’re travelling from Kyoto, Osaka or some other city, I’d highly recommend to not arrive later than 10 AM.
-Because it’s only a day-trip, you want to make sure you have enough time to see everything.
+Because it’s only a one day trip, you want to make sure you have enough time to see everything.

-If you arrive in Nara at the JR Nara Train Station, walk over to the Tourist Information Centre.
-It’s located right outside the station and you can pick up a little booklet with information about the deer park, the shrines and temples.
-Inside the tourist information centre, you can also find a Starbucks.
-Grab a coffee and you’re ready to start exploring Nara!
+Nara has two main train stations: JR Nara Station and Kintetsu-Nara station.
+If you arrive at JR Nara Station, you can start your day by visiting the Tourist Information Centre.
+It’s located right outside the station and you can pick up a free booklet filled with information about the deer park, the shrines and temples.
+You can also find a Starbucks in this building.

 3. Wander through Isuien Garden

-4. Visit the world’s largest wooden structure: Todai-ji Temple
+4. Visit Todai-ji Temple: The world’s largest wooden structure

-It is almost impossible to grasp the size of the Daibutsuden.
-This building is massive, and to know that it is fully made out of wood is incredibly.
-At first, we thought the entrance of Todai-ji was the largest wooden structure in the world and we were already impressed by its size.
-Only to realise that the actual Daibutsuden was located a little further – it blew our minds!
+It is almost impossible to grasp the size of Todai-ji.
+It’s crazy to know that this building is entirely made out of wood.
+At first, we thought the entrance of Todai-ji was the temple (pictured below).
+We were already blown away at the sheer size of it, only to find the actual temple a bit further down the street.
+It blew our minds!

-To enter the building, you pay an entree fee of ¥600 for the museum or ¥1000 for the museum and the hall.
+To enter the building, you pay an entree fee of ¥600 for the museum or buy a combined ticket (¥1000) for the museum and the hall.
 Inside the hall, you can witness Japan’s largest Buddha statue in bronze.

 5. Explore Nara Deer Park and Mt.
 Wakakusa

-You might be aware of how bowing in Japan is a form of showing respect.
-A funny fact to keep in mind while visiting Nara Park is that the deer actually bow back when you bow for them.
-We tried it a few times, and indeed!
-The deer bowed back!
+Bowing in Japanese culture is a form of showing respect.
+A fun fact to keep in mind while visiting Nara Park is that the deer have learned to bow back.
+Try bowing to them and see if they return the favour.
+We tried and they actually bowed back a few times!

 6. Visit Kasuga-Taisha